 What Makes for an Effective Leader?

 Several characteristics, or traits, can make for an effective leader.
 Arguably, those needed traits can vary with time.
 Even though there is a plethora of studies on leadership, in this article, we are trying to present a leadership framework that is independent of time and situation.
 In this framework we have considered what makes a single person an effective leader regardless of whether he is an effectively good (benign) leader or an effectively bad (malignant) one.
-People who have the following traits, we argue, have inherent leadership qualities regardless of time, place, company, occupation or age.
+People who have the following capacities, we argue, have inherent leadership qualities regardless of time, place, company, occupation or age.

 Barazi Consulting’s effective leadership framework